ezsystems/TweetFieldTypeBundle/docs/tutorial/add_content_and_edit_views.md

         },

         /**
-         * Defines the variables to imported in the field edit template for tweet.
+         * Defines the variables to be imported in the field edit template for tweet.
          *
          * @protected
          * @method _variables